 If you’re worried about how much a divorce may cost, you’re not alone.
 Divorce can be expensive, but the good news is there are actions you can take that will help minimize legal fees.

 - Do your homework

 Start by interviewing lawyers, and make sure you are comfortable with their hourly rates.
-Many family lawyers offer free consultations, and they should be upfront about their rate, and the billing process.
+Many family lawyers offer discount consultations, and they should be upfront about their rate, and the billing process.